Simulation on Hardware¶

 Reboot and reconnect the GCS.
 The simulation will be running.

 The simulator will behave almost identically to the SITL simulation on a PC.
 The autopilot, is now running the sims physics models and simulated sensors.
 You will have to load parameters for your outputs, and any other none default parameters for your specific vehicle, like relays, desired failsafe actions, etc. you can specify a defaults file in the above script, or load them manually after the firmware is loaded.

 In order to arm the vehicle, provide RC input as normal to the autopilot - or use MAVLink RC overrides to provide RC input.
 Just setting “rc 3 1000” in MAVProxy will clear the RC not present pre-arm checks, and you can use the

 rc x <pwm value> commands in place of RC, if you wish, or use an RC receiver.

 Copters require that the rudder input be sent or an RC override setting it to neutral (ie rc 4 1500) in order for the yaw controller to operate properly

 Wait for the vehicle to be ready to arm.
 Try flying in the sim just as if it were being software simulated, monitoring the GCS, including graphing actuator outputs, etc.

 A video showing build and operation is here:

 Allowing actuators to move¶

 Remove/disable all props or other dangerous actuators before continuing.
-Be prepared to cut power to actuators should it become evident control surfaces are straining.
+Be prepared to cut power to servos should it become evident control surfaces are straining.
 Keep clear of entrapment or other hazards.